tasks/docs/docs/sync.md

 ² In-app subscription required to add two or more Google Task accounts

 ³ Limited to 8192 characters

+⁴ Caldav-OX refers to OpenXchange's implementation of Caldav, which lacks some features

 ### Sync Conditions